Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 As for the mechas, I love the quick and nimble EVA units.
 They can’t really be compared to Gundams as they are very unique.
 They are cool, terrifying, and fierce.

 They're also pretty low-tech.

 By super robot, or even real robot standards, the EVA units are not exactly advanced.
 Yes, they are an effective fighting tool.
 Seeing how one can dismember an Angel despite having a sniveling pilot certainly makes the EVA units no joke.
 However, the technology they use will leave a modern engineer scratching their head.
-Being an engineer myself, the EVA unit don’t boggle the mind the same way as other robots have.
+Being an engineer myself, the EVA unit doesn’t boggle the mind the same way as other robots have.
 Here are the reasons why.

-1. Getting in Is Not Easy
+1. Getting In Is Not Easy

 This is the first problem I see with the EVA units.
 In the heat of the battle, the last thing you need is not being able to access the cockpit quickly.